Update

 Three Major Study Components

-1. Community engagement with the diverse communities of the Bay Area, as well as stakeholder engagement with government and non-governmental organizations
+1. Public engagement with the diverse communities of the Bay Area, and partner engagement with government and non-governmental organizations

 2. Technical analysis using MTC’s travel model to evaluate the effectiveness of proposed pathways and their impacts